openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ### Pulse Audio
 {:.no_toc}

-Pulse is the default and recommended audio to use with OBPlayer. __When audio mode settings are changed, reboot.__ Once rebooted, audio slider controls will be present in the dashboard under PULSE to set input and output levels.
+Pulse is the default and recommended audio to use with OBPlayer.
+When audio mode settings are changed, __Reboot.__ Once rebooted, audio slider controls will be present in the dashboard under PULSE to set input and output levels.

 * On the __Outputs__ Tab, set audio output mode to PULSE.
 Disable the *Test Signal*   From __Sources__Tab enable the __Audio In Source__ setting audio mode to PULSE.